Daniel Mora: Post-congressional career

 In 2016, he was presented as a founding member of the Purple Party led by Julio Guzmán.

 In September 2020, he joined the Patriotic Front of jailed rebel leader Antauro Humala that is affiliated with the Union for Peru.
 He later left the Patriotic Front in aftermath of the removal of Martín Vizcarra.

 Controversies

 On 16 January 2020, during Mora's candidacy as the Purple Party candidate for the 2020 extraordinary elections, a complaint of family violence was made public by his then-still wife Lilia Jaureguy.
 Mora expressed that it was only a "domestic discussion", in addition that he would resign his candidacy and the party.
 The National Elections Jury denied him that option because the resignation date had already expired.
-The event became quite relevant because it occurred in a period of intense violence against women and a high rate of femincides in the country.
+The event became quite relevant because it occurred in a period of intense violence against women and a high rate of feminicides in the country.